Consolidated Practice Direction Regarding Proceedings in the Court of Appeal During the COVID-19 Pandemic

 (ii) Appeals by the Accused

-The court cannot access cloud-based file-sharing services that use two-stage verification, require online registration, or are blocked by the court’s network due to firewall restrictions, including WeTransfer.
+The court cannot access cloud-based file-sharing services that use two-stage verification, require online registration (including by requesting that a user enter a name and/or email address), or are blocked by the court’s network due to firewall restrictions, including WeTransfer.

 Unless permission is given by the court, it is an offence under s.
 136 of the Courts of Justice Act, R.S.O.
 1990, c.
 C.43, punishable by a fine of not more than $25,000 or imprisonment of up to six months, or both, to record any part of the hearing, including by way of screenshot/capture and photograph, as well as to publish, broadcast, reproduce or disseminate any such recording.